-R-PROD-3 Live content edition (Cinegy Live): the live The focus for Pilot 2 is on sync delivery of production operator workstation will have Cinegy Live VR director's view representation while advanced application running that is Windows OS-based and provides features (like user interactivity in exploration mode) are moved to Phase 3. the following functionality: Sources: display of all incoming streams Cinegy Live VR will provide operator with real-Preset 360 scene composition: One or more time preview of the source streams, list of preconfigured 360 scene compositions (i.e. one or available portals configurations (including more omnidirectional videos and directive shots with position, shape, reference, etc.) and possible interaction points) that are prepared beforehand transitions between sources. and are available as ImmersiaTV scene XML format.
-Cinegy Live VR operator will be able to reassign This file initializes the live content delivery.
-The the source for the scene and/or portals, format is defined in D3.1.
-The operator can at least: add/remove portals from the scene, initiate complete scene change. define a set of graphical icons and portals 0 in the scene Changes can be previewed with low latency using select portions of omnidirectional and 0 optional local ImmersiaTV player instance.
-For directive video for use in portals this purpose source streams will be optionally assign position, size, shape and user/world converted into RTSP versions to be fed into local 0 preview player. reference of the insert 0 assign input streams to graphical icons representing cameras define user interaction patterns e.g. switch 0 from one scene composition to another one, triggered by user input Scene changes: the director can define required scene changes which activates an automatic scene update action, e.g. removing a camera icon, changing the actual source for a portal, ...
-An updated ImmersiaTV scene XML is generated in realtime and in sync with the media streams.
-Transitions: the director can activate a transition between omnidirectional and/or directive streams.
+R-PROD-3 Live content edition (Cinegy Live): the live production operator workstation will have Cinegy Live VR application running that is Windows OS-based and provides the following functionality:

+- Sources: display of all incoming streams - Preset 360 scene composition: One or more preconfigured 360 scene compositions (i.e. one or more omnidirectional videos and directive shots with interaction points) that are prepared beforehand and are available as ImmersiaTV scene XML format.
+This file initializes the live content delivery.
+The format is defined in D3.1.
+The operator can at least: - define a set of graphical icons and portals in the scene - select portions of omnidirectional and directive video for use in portals - assign position, size, shape and user/world reference of the insert - assign input streams to graphical icons representing cameras - define user interaction patterns e.g. switch from one scene composition to another one, triggered by user input - Scene changes: the director can define required scene changes which activates an automatic scene update action, e.g. removing a camera icon, changing the actual source for a portal.
+An updated ImmersiaTV scene XML is generated in real-time and in sync with the media streams. - Transitions: the director can activate a transition between omnidirectional and/or directive streams.
 A set of quick access scene transitions is available.
-Transitions typically apply for the director's view mode, but can also relate to the entry view of the user exploration mode.
-Live Preview: the director can locally preview scene modifications in real-time (or sufficiently low latency).
-Content for second screen (tablet): the director can preconfigure and change the second screen experience, e.g. a mosaic consisting of a number of camera viewpoints that can be activated R-PROD-5 Distribution: collection and packaging of all streams Cinegy Transport will generate segmented MP4 and metadata to send towards MPEG-DASH streaming server versions of the stream to be published on that Distribution machine running Universal accepts RTMP streams as live sources Streaming Platform (USP) software.
-USP is responsible for the final live MPEG-DASH supports MPEG-DASH events mechanism configuration (availability, caching, load allows scene profile modifications and scene updates balancing, etc.).
+Transitions typically apply for the director's view mode, but can also relate to the entry view of the user exploration mode. - Live Preview: the director can locally preview scene modifications in real-time (or sufficiently low latency). - Content for second screen (tablet): the director can preconfigure and change the second screen experience, e.g. a mosaic consisting of a number of camera viewpoints that can be activated